 It's normal for the same Amex Offer to show up on multiple accounts.
 The terms and conditions have always stated, “limit one enrolled offer per cardmember across all accounts.”
 Until late 2018, the rule wasn't enforced; you could get the same offer on multiple cards.
 Unfortunately, Amex has closed that loophole.
 Even if you manage to activate the same offer on multiple cards, you'll only receive the reward for one redemption.

 That means it's particularly important to choose the right card to activate the offer on.
 Always try to keep the earning structures of each card in mind.
-For instance, if an offer is for spending on groceries, it'll probably be more lucrative to activate it on a card that earns extra points at supermarkets—like the Amex Gold or the Blue Cash Preferred® Card from American Express rather than your Amex Platinum card.
+For instance, if an offer is for spending on groceries, it'll probably be more lucrative to activate it on a card that earns extra points at supermarkets—like the Amex Gold or the Blue Cash Preferred® Card from American Express.

 Amex Offers are stackable.